sanctum-black/blog/computer-science/an-introduction-to-regex/an-introduction-to-regex.md

 ---

 # RegEx in Python
-Up until now we've only seen regular expressions in a debugger, but RegEx is too powerful to just play around with it, and not do actual work in a programming language.
+Up until now we've only seen regular expressions in a debugger, but RegEx is too powerful to just play around with it and not do actual work in a programming language.

 Python supports RegEx via two main libraries:
 - The `re` built-in library.